RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-01-22-love-data-week.md

     hands-on support and advice to get your data in order.

-    The session will start with some brief introductions to best practice in managing and analysing your data from experts in the Library and CiCS.
+    The session will start with some brief introductions to best practice in managing and analysing your data from experts in the Library and IT Services.
 We will then spend most of the time working with you to organise and structure your data - so make sure you bring some data with you!